iama3191/Wonder-Cakes/README.md

 2. Create a new Heroku app

-    * Go to [Heorku Dashbord](https://dashboard.heroku.com/) and click 'New' to create a new app.
+    * Go to [Heroku Dashbord](https://dashboard.heroku.com/) and click 'New' to create a new app.

     * Give your app a name and select the region closest to you.
 When you’re done, click Create app to confirm.